nicholasjmorris1993/Inventory-Control/README.md

 # QR-Model
-Determine the inventory policy (order quantity and reorder point) for a product with stochastic demand.
+Determine the inventory policy (order quantity and reorder point) for a products with stochastic demand.